cliffordwilliam/coffee-shop-api/README.md

 ## 📘 Description

-The Coffee Shop API is a backend project built with TypeScript and Express.js, developed for my portfolio.
-It demonstrates my understanding of building modern backend applications using a relational database, Docker, and code-first ORM practices.
-This project serves as a solid foundation for scaling into more complex systems.
+The Coffee Shop API is a backend project for an e-commerce coffee store, built using TypeScript and Express.js.
+Created for my developer portfolio, it demonstrates my ability to build scalable backend systems with modern web technologies.

+This project highlights key backend engineering skills, including:

+- Designing and implementing RESTful APIs
+- Modeling real-world business requirements using PostgreSQL
+- Managing data and migrations with Prisma ORM
+- Containerizing development and deployment using Docker

+It simulates a realistic scenario with products, customers, orders, and payments—laying the groundwork for more complex backend systems in production environments.

 ---

-## ⚙️ Technology Stack
+## ⚙️ Tech Stack

 - **Language**: TypeScript
 - **Framework**: Express.js